 A standard measurement setup is normally done with the sample (and calibration) particles loaded in the upper fluid cell.
 A positive bias voltage is generally applied which makes the electrode in the bottom fluid cell positively charged.

-Figure 1: A cross section of the default measurement setup on the qNano.
+Figure 1: A cross section of the default measurement setup for TRPS.
 The yellow and green lines denote the cations and anions in the electrolyte moving through the nanopore respectively.

 Izon uses carboxylated polystyrene nanoparticles as calibration particles which are negatively charged.
 When these particles are loaded in the upper fluid cell, gravity and electrophoresis will cause the particles to travel through the nanopore towards the lower fluid cell.
 If a pressure is applied using the VPM unit, the rate of the particles travelling to the lower fluid cell increases.